fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

   > Nino says: I've been following many of the runtime advancements in the past few years and it's doing a much better job at F# code these days but the benchmarks do suggest the runtime isn't able to reduce all of it to C# level output

+* [ ] We need to generate `CompilerGenerated` on the state machine types, for better debugging, see https://github.com/dotnet/coreclr/pull/15781 and the changes to do this in Ply. https://github.com/crowded/ply/blob/master/Ply.fs#L93.
+This is related to the state machine detection code in CoreCLR that runs while generating stack traces, see https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/Diagnostics/StackTrace.cs#L396.

 * [ ] Bind task `use!` to IAsyncDisposable? `use` desugars to builder.Using and we could overload that on both IDisposable and IAsyncDisposable.
       If types  support both we sort out a priority

+      ```fsharp
+      task { use res = some-IAsyncDisposable
+             .. }
+      ```